The civil rights papers of Cody Fowler and Steven Lawson

 Scope and Contents

 Many of the documents in this collection provide insight into Cody Fowler’s role in Tampa’s desegregation.
-A large portion of the documents are correspondences between committee members of the Bi-Racial Committee, the Commission of Community Relations, and community officials.
+A large portion of the documents are correspondences between committee members of the Tampa Bi-Racial Committee, the Commission of Community Relations, and community officials.
 The collection also contains a large number of reports on African Americans, their lack of employment opportunities, and educational concerns.

 Conditions Governing Use

 None.
 The contents of this collection may be subject to copyright.
 Visit the United States Copyright Office's website at http://www.copyright.gov/ for more information.

 Biographical or Historical Information